Xia0704/Capstone_Spark_Project/README.md

 ## Deliverables

-One blog with the project details are posted in
+One blog with the project details is posted in